Knowledgebase (2328)

 }

-- Get the second slide by using Presentation.Slides[] property.
+- Get a specific slide by its index through Presentation.Slides[int] property.

 - C#